coredataengineers/CDE-BOOTCAMP/09_aws_cloud/01_iam/01_IAM_Policy.md

     - Search and click on [Amazon s3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html) from the long list on the left.
   - Under the `Topics` section, click on [Resource Types Defined by Amazon s3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html#amazons3-resources-for-iam-policies)
     - You can see a table with `Resource types` and `ARN`
-      - The ARN side, shows the format of the ARN for a specific resources in Amazon s3.
+      - The ARN side, shows the format of the ARN for a specific resource in Amazon s3.

 ### UNDERSTANDING AWS SERVICE AND RESOURCE
-Understanding the difference between these two is important to know in AWS, this will come very handy when we jump to understanding IAM Policy and also in other AWS services that will be covered.
+Understanding the difference between these two is important to know in AWS, this will come very handy when we jump to understanding IAM Policy and in other AWS services that will be covered.

+`AWS Service`: Refers to the platform or tool provided by AWS to offer functionality (e.g. IAM, EC2, S3, Lambda).
+Services deliver capabilities and are abstract concepts.

+`AWS Resource`: Refers to the instances or objects you create and manage using AWS services (e.g., IAM User, EC2 instance, S3 bucket, Lambda function).
+Resources are concrete and actionable items.

 Below is a visual representation of both AWS Service and Resource, in this case we picked IAM Service.

 ![Screenshot 2024-09-05 at 19 54 19](https://github.com/user-attachments/assets/0fb12a96-f186-41d3-8443-e759be7796e2)

-To summarise the image above
+To summarize the image above
-- Within the AWS Account, there is a Service AWS offer called IAM
-  - This Service allow us to create identity and manage access that secure our AWS Account and its related Services
-- Within the IAM Service, you can create users , groups, roles, policies which are called `Resources`
-- So in short, You create one or more Resources within a specific AWS Service
+ - AWS offers a service called IAM (Identity and Access Management) that helps manage identities and control access, ensuring the security of your AWS account and its associated services.

+With IAM, you can set up users, groups, roles, and policies—collectively known as 'resources'—to manage permissions and control who can access what within your AWS environment.

+In essence, IAM allows you to create and manage multiple resources within a particular AWS service to handle access and identity-related tasks.

 ### IAM POLICY EXAMPLE
 - Let's take a look at the IAM policy below, this policy simply allow a `ListBucket` Action to take place on a bucket called `core-data-engineers-cohort1`.